RSS Daily tech news

 On the other hand, it still resembles the other two timers, as a clock pulse with a prescaler is used to create a timer.
 This incrementing value (the counter) is stored in TMR2 register.
 Its value is compared with the Period Register (PR2) on every clock cycle.
 When the two values match, the comparator generates a match signal as the timer output for other peripherals to use as a time base.
 That match signal can also feed a postscaler to delay the number of matches required to initiate a Timer2 interrupt.
 For example, if the interrupt without a postscaler normally happens every 1 ms, then with the postscaler set to 1:4, the interrupt will happen every 4 ms.

+The microcontroller series also have other timers, which can be used differently and separately from Timer2.
 I refer to the overview of Timers, Timer0 and Timer1 for their respective information.

 Fig 1. block diagram of the timer 2 module in the PIC16F877A